 - Grade nursing students’ classwork, clinical performance, and lab assignments

 - Mentor nursing students enrolled in undergraduate and graduate degree programs

-- Plan, prepare, and revise curriculum for nursing program.
+- Plan, prepare, and revise the curriculum for nursing programs.

 - Supervise nursing students in a clinical or laboratory setting